-The marinade in this recipe also doubles as the dressing for the salad.
-We like to serve this salad with the shrimp hot off the grill, but it can be prepared ahead and served chilled.
+The marinade in this grilled shrimp recipe also doubles as the dressing for the salad.
+We like to serve this salad with the shrimp hot off the grill.